happymonkey625/langchain-academy/leona-test-folder/studio/How-to-authenticate-google-drive.md

 1. Verify the folder ID in your `.env` file is correct
 2. Confirm your Google account has access to the folder
 3. Check the logs for any permission-related errors
 4. Try listing folders first to verify basic access works

+### Handling Token Expiration

+If you encounter an "invalid_grant" or "Token has been expired or revoked" error:

+1. Delete either the `token.json` or `token.pickle` file from your project directory (depending on which one you have)
+2. Run your script again - it will prompt you to re-authenticate
+3. Follow the authentication flow in your browser
+4. A new valid token will be generated

+Note: This is normal behavior and can happen periodically for security reasons.